webchick/webchick.tech/cmgvy2kce000202lbc6q3d89s.md

 ![Comic depicts someone concentrating hard, slowly building a complex flowchart of thought, then a voice intervenes "Hey, do you have 1 sec?" and it goes POOF.
 The person says "nevermind" and now the character floats around with other disconnected objects in the room thinking "What was I doing?"](https://cdn.hashnode.com/res/hashnode/image/upload/v1760756567025/a70583b0-290f-44a4-9de4-a2330c2545b6.png align="center")

 Ahhh, meetings.
 This is always a tricky subject in any team.
 Engineers need **lots** of deep focus time, and meetings (especially in the middle of the work day) can utterly destroy this.
-At the same time, meetings are also the **primary** way (*especially* in a remote company) that you forge strong relationships and stay aligned, both within the team and cross-functionally.
+At the same time, meetings are also the **primary** way (*especially* in a remote company) that you forge strong interpersonal relationships and stay aligned, both within the team and cross-functionally.

 After a few iterations, here’s where we seem to have landed with this as far as **Minimum Viable Meetings™** go: